kaperoo/nn-python/README.md

-"Neural Network in Python from scratch"
+## Neural Network in Python from scratch